-26.1.1 Annual reports of the Trust will be published by the Manager within four months of each annual accounting period.
+- 26.1.1 Annual reports of the Trust will be published by the Manager within four months of each annual accounting period.
 Half-yearly reports of the Trust will be published by the Manager within two months of the end of each half-yearly accounting period.
-The accounting and distribution dates are set out in Part 2 of Appendix 1.
+Please refer to paragraph 12 for details of income allocation and the accounting dates. - 26.1.2 Annual and half-yearly reports will be made available free of charge on request to the Manager, and shall be available, without charge, for inspection by the public during normal working hours at the Manager's place of business set out in Appendix 7. - 26.1.3 Pursuant to the UK AIFM regime, the Manager will disclose the following information for the Trust in each annual report: - (a) the percentage of the Trust's assets which are subject to special arrangements arising from their illiquid nature, including an overview of any special arrangements in place, the valuation methodology applied to the assets which are subject to such arrangements and how management and performance fees, if any, apply to these assets; - (b) if risk limits set for the Trust by the Manager have been or are likely to be exceeded and, where these risk limits have been exceeded, a description of the circumstances and the remedial measures taken;

-- 26.1.2 Annual and half-yearly reports will be made available (free of charge) on request to the Manager.
-Alternatively, these reports shall be available, without charge, for inspection by the public during normal working hours at the Manager's place of business.
-The address for the Manager's place of business is set out in Appendix 7. - 26.1.3 The first report addressed the period from launch to 30 September 2019. - 26.1.4 Pursuant to the AIFMD the Manager will disclose the following information for the Trust in each annual report: - (a) the percentage of the Trust's assets which are subject to special arrangements arising from their illiquid nature, including an overview of any special arrangements in place, the valuation methodology applied to the assets which are subject to such arrangements and how management and performance fees, if any, apply to these assets; - (b) if risk limits set for the Trust by the Manager have been or are likely to be exceeded and, where these risk limits have been exceeded, a description of the circumstances and the remedial measures taken; - (c) the total amount of Leverage employed by the Trust; - (d) the current risk profile of the Trust; - (e) any material changes to the following information: - (i) the arrangements for managing the liquidity of the Trust; - (ii) the risk management systems employed by the Manager to manage the risks to which the Trust is or may be exposed; - (iii) the current risk profile of the Trust and the maximum level of Leverage that may be employed by the Trust; and - (iv) where applicable, any right for re-use of collateral or any guarantee under the Trust's leveraging arrangements as well as the nature of such rights or guarantees; - (f) any additional disclosures required by the UK AIFM regime. - 26.1.5 The annual report will also include (where relevant) information regarding the Trust's use of SFTs and TRs, as required by the Securities Financing Transactions Regulation.
+- (c) the total amount of Leverage employed by the Trust; - (d) the current risk profile of the Trust; - (e) any material changes to the following information: - (i) the arrangements for managing the liquidity of the Trust; - the risk management systems employed by the Manager to manage the risks to which the Trust is or may be exposed; - (iii) the current risk profile of the Trust and the maximum level of Leverage that the Manager may employ on behalf of the Trust; and - (iv) where applicable, any right for re-use of collateral or any guarantee under the Trust's leveraging arrangements as well as the nature of such rights or guarantees; - (f) any additional disclosures required by the UK AIFM regime. - 26.1.4 The annual report will also include (where relevant) information regarding the Trust's use of SFTs and TRs, as required by UK SFTR.